 The cheapest price regions are Europe and North America at $0.12 per GB for the first 10TB.
 After that, it drops to $0.08 for the next 10TB.

-One thing to mention is that the minimum they’ll charge is $50 per month, so if you’re not getting that kind of traffic, you probably shouldn’t subscribe to this service.
+One thing to mention is that the minimum they’ll charge is $50 per month, similar to Small Orange Hosting, so if you’re not getting that kind of traffic, you probably shouldn’t subscribe to this service.

 They also have managed CDN which is even more expensive.
 You’ll have to contact them for more info, though.

 Which Cloudflare Alternative Suits You?